 4. Improve His Sitting Discipline

-German Shepherds are visually appealing pups, which means they don’t have to do much to socialize.
+German Shepherds are visually appealing pups, so they don’t have to do much to socialize.
 The only two things they must do are:

 While the outdoor trips to open markets and parks will improve your dog’s normalcy radar and lower the volume and the amount of barking that comes with threat detection or excitement, it will not help build his sitting discipline.